Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 What are signs of a bad wheel bearing?

 Signs of a bad wheel bearing include wheel looseness, a grinding or rumbling noise, vibration through the steering wheel, and a humming sound that increases with vehicle speed.
 In some cases, the ABS warning light may also illuminate if the bearing affects the sensor.
+Early symptoms are usually mild, like a faint hum at highway speeds that gets louder as the bearing wears down.

 How do I know if a wheel bearing is bad?

 You can often tell a wheel bearing is bad if the noise it makes gets louder as your vehicle speed increases and changes when you turn left or right.
 Another reliable indicator is wheel play: when the vehicle is raised and you try to rock the wheel back and forth, excessive movement can signal a worn bearing.
+Additional indicators include vibration through the floorboard or steering wheel, humming, grinding, or rumbling sounds, and occasionally an activated ABS warning light if the bearing interferes with the sensor.

 What does a bad wheel bearing sound like?

 A bad wheel bearing usually sounds like a humming or roaring noise at first, especially noticeable at higher speeds.
 As the bearing deteriorates, the sound can progress into grinding, growling, or rumbling, becoming more pronounced and constant.
+Depending on which bearing is failing, the noise may also shift as the car rotates, becoming louder on left or right turns.
+In more severe situations, you may experience vibration through the seat, floorboard, or steering wheel.

 Share: